predis/predis/README.md

 $client = new Predis\Client('tcp://10.0.0.1:6379');
 ```

-These same parameters, can be extended to add support for the RESP 3 protocol:
+These same parameters, can be extended to add support for the RESP 3 protocol, which helps provide more exact response types in some cases.
+Examples include maps, lists, and floats that are now available, in addition to new response types for json, and probabilistic data types.

 ```php
 // Parameters passed using a named array: